-The University Senate will be seen by the Michigan Tech community as a respected, relevant and independent representative body that leads by promoting faculty and staff interests in the shared governance of the University.
-Its actions will support the University mission, the day-to-day professional activities of faculty and staff.
-The University Senate is and active partner in University decisions affecting academic and administrative affairs.
+The University Senate will be seen by the Michigan Tech community as a respected independent representative body that leads by promoting faculty and staff interest governance of the University.
+Its actions will support the University mission, the day professional activities of faculty and staff.
+The University Senate is and active partner decisions affecting academic and administrative affairs.